Sutharsan-cp/SafeChat/README.md

 ## Overview

-Secure Chat is an end-to-end encrypted messaging platform that ensures private and secure communication.
+SafeChat is an end-to-end encrypted messaging platform that ensures private and secure communication.
 The application employs AES-256 encryption for messages, guaranteeing confidentiality.
 Messages are encrypted before transmission and only decrypted at the recipient's end.

 ## Features